❓ FAQ

 What kind of tea do you serve?

 All of the tea we serve is donated by supporters of The Tea Stand.
-They donate the tea to us and we serve it back to the people, a circular economy.
+They donate the tea to us and we serve it back to the people, creating a circular economy.

 As a result, we have a diverse inventory of teas and herbs.
 Generally, we like to offer at least one "true" tea and one herbal tea at every event.
 We serve hot tea in the cold and cold tea in the heat.